S-North/DnD-React/README.md

     * View campaign.
 Shows the list of adventures, notes & campaign NPCs in the campaign.
         * Edit campaign
         * Delete campaign
+        * Add, edit & remove notes and npcs for the campaign
         * View adventure.
 Shows the list of encounters, notes & campaign NPCs in the adventure.
             * Edit adventure
             * Delete adventure
+            * Add, edit & remove notes and npcs for the adventure
             * View encounter.
 Shows the list of combatants (PC's, NPCs and monsters) in the adventure.
                 * Edit encounter (add remove combatants, notes, treasure, etc)
                 * Delete encounter
+                * Run encounter: lots of functionality.
+Tracking rounds & turns, hit points, conditions, dice rolling for actions, etc

  ## Data
  The state for this app is stored in json https://www.w3schools.com/whatis/whatis_json.asp